datalad-handbook/book/docs/basics/101-105-install.rst

    :workdir: dl-101/DataLad-101/
    :realcommand: datalad install -d . -s https://github.com/datalad-datasets/longnow-podcasts.git recordings/longnow
    :cast: 01_dataset_basics
    :caption: We need to install the dataset as a subdataset.
-For this, we use the datalad install command with a --dataset option and --source option as well as a path
+For this, we use the datalad install command with a --dataset option and --source option as well as a path.
+Else the dataset would not be registered as a subdataset!

    $ datalad install --dataset . \
    --source https://github.com/datalad-datasets/longnow-podcasts.git recordings/longnow